Atharva-Shinde/web-service-gin/Readme.md

 ## A Go RESTful API using Gin Framework
+ All the data is stored in the memory (rather than using a database)

 ## To try this API, execute these command in the root directory of the project
 ```